How to Find an

 Degree Requirements

-• Do you have at least a Bachelor’s degree in clarinet?
+• Do you hold at least a Bachelor’s degree in clarinet performance?

-• Did you take any courses in composition, music education, music theory or music history?
+• During your studies, did you take courses in clarinet pedagogy, music education, theory, or music history?

 Performing Experience